fatih52522/changelog/docs/Changelog/discord-bot/not-anounced/ads-update.md

 ### 🚫 New Behavior When Switching Tabs:

 - If you start watching a video and **switch tabs**, the video will **automatically pause**.
-- The video will **resume only when you return to the tab and click on play**.
+- The video will **resume only when you return to the tab and click on Start Video**.
 - You must **stay on the same tab**, otherwise the video will **stop every time** you switch tabs or open another application.

 ---